mscdex/ssh2/README.md

     * **strictVendor** - _boolean_ - Performs a strict server vendor check before sending vendor-specific requests, etc. (e.g. check for OpenSSH server when using `openssh_noMoreSessions()`) **Default:** `true`

     * **algorithms** - _object_ - This option allows you to explicitly override the default transport layer algorithms used for the connection.
-The value for each category must either be an array of valid algorithm names to set an exact list (with the most preferrable first) or an object containing `append`, `prepend`, and/or `remove` properties that each contain an _array_ of algorithm names or RegExps to match to adjust default lists for each category.
+The value for each category must either be an array of valid algorithm names to set an exact list (with the most preferable first) or an object containing `append`, `prepend`, and/or `remove` properties that each contain an _array_ of algorithm names or RegExps to match to adjust default lists for each category.
 Valid keys:

         * **kex** - _mixed_ - Key exchange algorithms.
-            * Default list (in order from most to least preferrable):
+            * Default list (in order from most to least preferable):
               * `curve25519-sha256 (node v14.0.0+)`
               * `curve25519-sha256@libssh.org (node v14.0.0+)`
               * `ecdh-sha2-nistp256`